NaderTate/Ecommerce-Store/README.md

    `git clone https://github.com/NaderTate/Ecommerce-Store`

-2. Go to the store foler and create a new `.env` file and paste the following variables
+2. Go to the store folder and create a new `.env` file and paste the following variables

    ```
    DATABASE_URL=